 Louis Dallimore //Strength & Conditioning

-Across 56 Division 2 matches in 2025, six of eight clubs lost the closing 20 minutes on points.
-Kintetsu won them by +8.1 per match, more than three times any other team.
-The case for being the fittest team in the league, points only.
+Across 56 Division 2 matches in 2025, six of eight clubs lost the closing twenty minutes on points.
+Kintetsu's net was +8.1 points per match, the largest in the league.
+A descriptive look at the pattern, points only.

 Team